erikagonzalez64/liri-node-app/README.md

     • Name of the venue
     • Venue location
     • Date of the Event (use moment to format this as "MM/DD/YYYY")

-EXAMPLE: put a screenshot of using node liri.bot concert-this Tame Impala
+EXAMPLE 1 : put a screenshot of using node liri.bot concert-this Tame Impala

 2. node liri.js spotify-this-song '<song name here>'
     • Artist(s)